uc-vision/synthetic-trees/README.md

 ## Description

 This repository offers a synthetic point cloud dataset with ground truth skeletons of multiple species.
 Our library enables you to open, visualize, and assess the accuracy of the skeletons.
-To gain insight into how we created the data and the evaluation metrics employed, please refer to our published paper, available at <a href="">this link</a>.
+To gain insight into how we created the data and the evaluation metrics employed, please refer to our published paper, available at <a href="https://arxiv.org/abs/2303.11560">this link</a>.
 Our dataset consists of two parts: one with point clouds that feature foliage, which is particularly useful for training models that can handle real-world data that includes leaves; the other contains only the branching structure and is less susceptible to occlusion.

 <table>